I do not have a protection order against the abuser, and s/he has not been convicted of a any crime. Can s/he legally have a gun?

 - Anyone who is under twenty-one (21) years of age.1

 If any of the above apply to your situation, please talk to an advocate at a local domestic violence program in your area about how this law is being enforced.
-See our Places that Help page to find a local domestic violence organization near you.
+See our Advocates and Shelters page to find a local domestic violence organization near you.

 For additional information on gun laws in Idaho, you can go to the Giffords Law Center website.